osa-ora/simple_java_maven/README.md

 ## 4) Build Jenkins CI/CD using Jenkins File

 Now create new pipeline for the project, where we checkout the code, run unit testing, run sonar qube analysis, build the application, get manual approval for deployment and finally deploy it on Openshift.
-Here is the content of the file:
+Here is the content of the file: (in cicd folder/jenkinsfile)

 ```
+// Maintaned by Osama Oransa
+// First execution will fail as parameters won't populated
+// Subsequent runs will succeed if you provide correct parameters
 pipeline {
 	options {
 		// set a timeout of 20 minutes for this pipeline